El Pedregal Formation: Paleoenvironment

 The El Pedregal Formation lithology is dominated by mudstone and wackestone limestones with fine sediments, including microfilaments, echinoderm fragments, and pellets, with less important sequences with interbedded marls, which are indicative of a low-energy marine environment.
 Associated with a shallow carbonate sea, sequences of this formation developed on a confined lagoon, relatively shallow and protected from direct oceanic influence by a volcanoclastic barrier.

 This lagoon was developed adjacent to or inside an ephemeral volcanic island, shielded from ocean waves by deposits of volcanic materials.
 Within these calm lagoon settings, carbonate sediments mixed with fine particles that contained plant fossils, preserving evidence of plant-insect interactions, with a low diversity of plants, mainly cycadophytes and ferns.
 Occasionally, storm events would disrupt nearby oyster banks, carrying marine debris, including oysters, into the lagoons, sometimes interspersed with plant remains.

 This ephemeral island/islands were situated more than 150 km from the nearest mainland, the Catalan and Iberian Massifs.
 Following the lagoonal deposits, considered of early Aalenian age, a large regional transgression in the late Aalenian impacted the local platform, connecting the Proto-Atlantic Ocean with the Western Tethys Ocean.
 Latter in the Bajocian the area evolved into a shallow external marine platform with frequent emersions.

 Pelagic/open marine sequences are also common within the formation, including the "Albarracinites beds".
 At The Masada Toyuela site taphonomic patterns indicate two contrasting sedimentary environments, with taphonomic populations dominating in shallow-water settings, marked by reworked and abraded ammonite molds and chambers under slow sediment accumulation punctuated by rapid episodes due to currents and sediment bypassing.
 Conversely, deeper, sediment-starved areas feature "type 1" taphonomic populations, characterized by juvenile, undamaged ammonites within homogeneous molds, typical of condensed deposits from transgressive phases.

+Latter in the Bajocian, the central Iberian Basin featured open marine platforms shaped by extensional tectonics, with siliceous sponge (Hexactinellids & Lithistida)-microbial buildups thriving in relatively deep, oligotrophic to mesotrophic domains.